Bloaiza1313/Screen_Recording_App/README.md

-# Screen_Recording_App
 Records your computer screen and saves it as a video file.
+Language: Python.
+Library: pyautogui, OpenCV.